 - Offer young people the right to remove any data we store about them

 We expect young people to fulfil their responsibility to protect their own and others privacy on the platform by not sharing personal information.

 We have clear child protection procedures in place.

 Our staff are all DBS checked, and undergo rigorous recruitment procedures.
 We have in place clear internal procedures about how and when our staff are able to access the platform or communicate with young people.

 We have a clear process for handling disclosures and will involve your school/organisation immediately in the case of any concerns.

-4. Parental consent
+4. Parental/carer consent

-You may request permission to use the copyright materials on this website by writing to [email protected].
+Organisations may request permission to use the copyright materials on this website by writing to [email protected].